ArdorDeosis/inquisition-kill-team/README.md

 # How Do I Use These?

-Rules-wise, you simply use the rules of the kill teams and operatives these Inquisition kill teams are based on (e.g. the *Wyrmblade* rules for the [sneaky Inquisition team](killteams/wyrmblade.md)).
+Rules-wise, you simply use the rules of the kill teams and operatives these Inquisition kill teams are based on (e.g. the *Wyrmblade* rules for the sneaky [Inquisitor in the Shadows](killteams/wyrmblade.md)).

 # Flavouring Existing Kill Teams